 New areas such as on-line auctioneering are showing promising signs for the future.
 DIT, Limerick IT and Galway-Mayo IT run degree programmes in this area.

-IDA Ireland report that there will be some 1,500 construction jobs over the next two years as building projects involving Eli Lily, Boston Scientific, Allergan, Microsoft, Analog Devices, Google and Apple get underway.
-Intel has recently been granted permission to construct a new chip fabrication plant at its Leixlip campus in County Kildare, that includes the construction of internal roads, support buildings and parking for 2,200 cars.
+Sustaining Ireland’s position as an attractive location for investment requires the availability of grade one, headquarter type buildings, in addition to availability of suitable high-specification manufacturing and industrial units that can meet the needs of sectors such as life-sciences ('Ireland's Construction Sector: Outlook and Strategic Plan to 2015' Forfás).
+IDA Ireland report that some 1,500 construction jobs will be supported over the next two years as building projects involving Eli Lily, Boston Scientific, Allergan, Microsoft, Analog Devices, Google and Apple get underway.
+Intel was also granted permission to construct a new chip fabrication plant at its Leixlip campus in County Kildare, that includes the construction of internal roads, support buildings and parking for 2,200 cars.

 Some Irish construction firms have grown in scale and are competing successfully in international markets, as centres of excellence in areas such as civil and structural engineering, mechanical and electrical contracting, and power, energy and pharmaceutical construction and maintenance.
 Experience in developing world class high spec facilities catering to FDI pharmaceutical and ICT investments into Ireland over a number of years has helped to build a strong value proposition for Irish construction firms abroad.

-There continues to be new, innovative growth areas in the sector, such as the green economy and wind energy, which could make a significant contribution to employment going forward.
+Work may remain in limited supply for craft workers with regard to new housebuilding, but their skills base can be adapted to growth areas in the construction industry.
+There continues to be new, innovative growth areas in the sector, such as the Green Economy and Wind Energy, which are set to make a significant contribution to employment going forward: